 This year our Spring climbing dates are filling up at schools, it is wonderful to see the children up in the trees again.
 We will be climbing at Bryanston, Sunningdale, Ludgrove, St Anthonys, Clayesmore, Horris Hill and more!

-We are delighted to be climbing this Summer with Cloud Nine, masses of fun to be had throughout the summer at their amazing Glamping sites in Dorset and The Cotswolds.
+We are delighted to be climbing this Summer with Cloud Nine, masses of fun to be had throughout the summer at their amazing Glamping sites in Dorset and The Cotswolds and Norfolk.

-In July we will be back climbing at Keilder Waterside Activities, the team are really looking forward to being back up in their amazing Beech Tree!
+In July we will be back climbing at Keilder Waterside Activities, the team can’t wait to being back up in their amazing Beech Tree!

 We will be climbing with Camp Crusoe in Dorset and the Wealden Festival in Cambridge looks like a treat for all the family.
 Plus many more venues, please have a look at our calendar at the top of this page to find more dates and venues closest to you.

-Please go direct to their website to book your tickets.
+Please go direct to the event’s website to book your tree climbing tickets.

 Why is Tree Climbing So Popular ?